amisthiosintraining/CONTROL-RiseAndShine/README.md

 | Extradimensional Suit | -        | -       | -        |

 - Please note that these retextures will conflict with other retextures listed above, so please make sure that you have removed any `[retexture]_n.tex`, `[retexture]_s.tex` and/or `[retexture]_sa.tex` that belong to other retextures.
-- In some instances you may have to exist and boot up the game again to see results.
+- In some instances you may have to exit and boot up the game again to see results.